TBDA-Classes/2025G2/docs/sphinx_documentation/source/db_sql.rst

 For Program History: The query identifies the states registered for the variable Program Status (Prog_Status).
 It assumes a persistence logic: once a state is registered, the machine remains in that state until a new one is recorded.
 Crucially, it also retrieves the last state from the previous day to account for the time starting exactly at 00:00:00.
 Finally, the query calculates the total duration in seconds for each state during the entire day.

 * ``power_consumption``
+Since the database doesn’t give us real energy values, we estimate it using the motor utilization percentages.
+Each motor has a known nominal power (kW), so we assume that its real power at any moment is (utilization% × nominal kW).
+We then calculate how long each utilization value stays active and convert that into energy (kWh).
+Finally, we add up all these segments and group the results by hour to create the hourly energy chart.

+The second query used simply retrieves all temperature values from the sensors we found to be reliable.
+We convert the timestamps from milliseconds to seconds and filter the data to a specific 24 hour period.
+The result is a clean list of temperature readings over time, which is what the frontend needs for plotting the temperature graph.

 The Data Analysis Team ingested these tables to compute: